 Mandela preferred and worked for peace and abhorred and campaigned against the use of violence to settle disputes.
 He, for example, called for an end to war at a time when such a plea made little sense even to members of his own party.
 A case in point was in the aftermath of Chris Hani’s murder, when he called for peace stating that retaliation with violence would be in keeping with the murderer’s motives and not in service to what Hani had believed or practiced.

-He and his ANC party stuck to positive messaging in their campaigns even as de Clarck and the National party soiled their name and leveraged fear and racism
+He and his ANC party stuck to positive messaging in their campaigns even as de Clark and the National party soiled their name and leveraged fear and racism.

 He made it a duty to travel with young leaders like Trevor Manuel and to involve them in his activities including answering high profile questions after his speeches.
 Trevor Manuel went on to be one of the most remarkable leaders in SA.

 Once he entrusted other leaders with responsibility, Mandela cultivated a sense of trust by minimizing supervision.
 He had a hands-off style of leadership unless he was convinced a matter really needed his attention.